Fliplet/fliplet-cli/docs/API/fliplet-oauth2.md

 (Returns **`Promise`**)

 Get the current status of sessions with all providers.
-This is does not validate any sessions which may have expired.
+This does not validate any sessions which may have expired.
 Sessions are returned in the Promise resolving function as key-value objects.

 ```js
 Fliplet.OAuth2().getAuthResponse()